-If you've dropped out, and your grace period is coming to an end, or you want to get a jump-start on repaying loans before interest accrues on your balance, you have several options.
+You have several options if you've dropped out and your grace period is coming to an end, or if you want to get a jump start on repaying loans before interest accrues on your balance.

 Increase Your Income To Make Full Payments

-If you can afford to do so, you should start making payments on your student loan debt as soon as possible after dropping out—even during the grace period—to more quickly reduce your balance.
-By doing so, you’ll also avoid accruing interest, which is an issue for anyone with private loans or loans that aren't set at 0%.
+Start making payments on your student loan debt as soon as possible after dropping out if you can afford to do so, even during the grace period.
+This will reduce your balance more quickly.
+You’ll also avoid accruing interest, which is an issue for anyone with private loans or loans that aren't set at 0%.

 You may need to increase your income before you can afford to make full payments.
-There are many ways to do this, including asking for a promotion at your current workplace (if you have one), looking for a new job and negotiating your salary, or finding a side hustle.
-If you're able to make enough, you can start repayment right away once you're no longer attending school.
+There are many ways to do that, including asking for a promotion at your current workplace (if you have one), looking for a new job and negotiating your salary, or finding a side hustle.
+You can start repayment right away after you're no longer attending school if you're able to earn enough.

-Talk to your loan servicer to have payments automatically taken out of your bank account on a regular basis, ensuring that you never miss a payment.
+Talk to your loan servicer about having payments automatically taken out of your bank account on a regular basis, ensuring that you never miss a payment.

 Sign Up for Income-Driven Repayment

 Income-driven payment options may be right for you if you're concerned that you won't have the money to make student loan payments after dropping out.

-Under an income-driven plan, you'll pay a set amount on your loans each month based on your earnings and family size.
-The amount you pay may not be enough to cover the interest in full and begin reducing the balance, but loan-forgiveness options exist after a certain number of on-time payments.
+You'll pay a set amount on your loans each month based on your earnings and family size under an income-driven plan.
+The amount you'll pay may not be enough to cover the interest in full and begin reducing the balance, but loan forgiveness options exist after a certain number of on-time payments.

-With an income-driven repayment plan, your monthly payments should be affordable even if your job doesn't pay much.
-In some cases, if your income is low enough, your monthly payment could be as low as $0.
+Your monthly payments should be affordable with an income-driven repayment plan even if your job doesn't pay much.
+Your monthly payment could be as low as $0 in some cases if your income is low enough.

 Income-driven payment options are only available for federal loans, not private ones.